When physiology shapes anatomy, lifespan of body parts

 Margaret Thompson Reece PhD, physiologist, former Senior Scientist and Laboratory Director at academic medical centers in California, New York and Massachusetts and CSO at Serometrix LLC is now CEO at Reece Biomedical Consulting LLC.

 Dr. Reece is passionate about helping students, online and in person, pursue careers in life sciences.
-Her books “Physiology: Custom-Designed Chemistry” (2012), “Inside the Closed World of the Brain” (2015) and upcoming 30-Day Challenge: Craft Your Plan for Learning Physiology online course manual.
+Her books “Physiology: Custom-Designed Chemistry” (2012), “Inside the Closed World of the Brain” (2015) and the workbook (2017) companion to her online course “30-Day Challenge: Craft Your Plan for Learning Physiology” are for those new to medical science.
 Read more at Dr. Reece at amazon.com/author/margaretreece.

 Dr. Reece offers a free 30 minute “how-to-get-started” phone conference for students struggling with human anatomy and physiology.
 Schedule an appointment by email at DrReece@MedicalScienceNavigator.com.